Tom Iredale: Early life

 Iredale was born at Stainburn, Workington in Cumberland, England.
 He was apprenticed to a pharmacist from 1899 to 1901, and used to go bird watching and egg collecting in the Lake District with fellow chemist William Carruthers Lawrie.

 New Zealand

 Iredale emigrated to New Zealand following medical advice, as he had health issues.
-He may possibly have had tuberculosis.
+He may have had tuberculosis.
 According to a letter to Will Lawrie dated 25 January 1902, he arrived in Wellington, New Zealand in December 1901, and travelled at once on to Lyttelton and Christchurch.
-On his second day in Christchurch, he discovered that in the Foreign Natural History Gallery of the Museum and Public Library, 2 of 16 English birds' eggs were wrongly identified – Red Grouse egg labelled as Sandpiper, and Moorhen labelled Water Rail.
+On his second day in Christchurch, he discovered that in the Foreign Natural History Gallery of the Museum and Public Library, 2 of 16 English birds' eggs were wrongly identified – red grouse egg labelled as sandpiper, and moorhen labelled water rail.

 Iredale became a clerk in a New Zealand company at Christchurch (1902–1907).
 On 16 April 1906 he married Alice Maud Atkinson in New Zealand, and they had one child, Ida.